iamyoukou/dudvWater/README.md

 `(n1 - n2)` represents the geometry difference between the original plane and the distorted one, and `someScale` is a scalar to adjust this difference.

+## A guess

+As the normal map used in the water simulation has a wavy pattern, its first derivative of `(x, y, z)`, i.e. the change of surface normals in the space, also has a wavy pattern.
+Therefore, distorting the water texture with this wavy pattern can produce a wavy surface.

+I guess the key is how to get a wavy pattern that is related to surface normals, not the difference between the original plane and the distorted one.

 # Result

 The result of using the first derivative of normal is good, though.